secretbosscode/telegram-stories-viewer-bot/README.md

 /verify <txid>
 ```

-The bot will check the blockchain immediately and credit Premium time if the amount matches.
+The bot checks the blockchain immediately and credits Premium time if the amount matches.
+You don't need to send your own Bitcoin address—verification uses the TXID alone.
 The TXID (sometimes called transaction hash) looks like `2d339983a78206050b4d70c15c5e14a3553438b25caedebdf2bb2f7162e33d59`.

 ## Development